 Real estate is a booming business, and every investor aims to get the maximum return on the properties they’ve invested in.
 By renovating a few areas here and there, you can quickly recover the cost and, potentially, earn a massive profit over it, too.

-To do that, though, you need to look at your property from a home buyer’s point of view.
+To do that, though, when selling your property you need to look at things from a home buyer’s point of view.
 While it may be tempting to invest in high-end renovations, it’s probably not a good idea if your target market wouldn’t be willing to spend on it.

 Moreover, there are many people who purchase property for resale purposes, so, in such cases, you need to think of the situation from the investor’s perspective.
 Investors looking to buy property for resale means you can’t get away with cheap renovations since other investors will notice such flaws in a second.